FAQ’s

 Vegetarian, vegan, and food allergy options available for lunch.
 Inform Guide on the tour day.
 Luch as Pad Thai and Fruits

-Drones strictly prohibited at Elephant Rescue Park due to potential danger and distress to elephants, visitors, and staff.
+Drones strictly prohibited at Chiang Mai Elephant Care due to potential danger and distress to elephants, visitors, and staff.

 1. Recommended to stay in Chiang Mai city before the tour.
 Private vehicle arrangement available at additional cost.